LearnWeb3DAO/Layer2/README.md

 #### Polygon (formerly Matic)

 [Polygon](https://polygon.technology) is a plasma-based, EVM-compatible, layer 2 scaling solution that makes use of proof-of-stake, side chains, and more.
 It is one of the most popular Ethereum L2 solutions out there today.
-For brief introductions to it, you should read (New to Polygon?)[https://docs.polygon.technology/docs/home/new-to-polygon] and (Polygon Architecture)[https://docs.polygon.technology/docs/home/architecture/polygon-architecture].
+For brief introductions to it, you should read [New to Polygon?](https://docs.polygon.technology/docs/home/new-to-polygon) and [Polygon Architecture](https://docs.polygon.technology/docs/home/architecture/polygon-architecture).

 We will have more practical examples of using Polygon in future modules.